Knowledge & Innovation

 HPH and Health Literate Health Care Organizations

-Health Literacy matters for people’s health and also for their usage and outcomes of health care as patients.
-Persons with limited health literacy are less likely to use preventive services, request treatment at later stages, and have more hospitalization, higher risks of treatment errors and sub-optimal treatment outcomes as compared to persons with better health literacy.
-This is not only the result of limited personal health literacy of patients, but also of the high demands and complexity of health service organizations.
-Therefore, IOM developed Ten Attributes of a Health Literate Health Care Organization and WHO-Europe recommended in its Health Literacy – The Solid Facts regular measurement not only of population’s but also of organizational health literacy.
+Health Literacy matters for people’s health and their usage and outcomes of health care as patients.
+Persons with limited health literacy are less likely to use preventive services, request treatment at later stages, and have more hospitalization, higher risk of treatment errors, and sub-optimal treatment outcomes than those with better health literacy.
+This is not only the result of patients’ limited personal health literacy but also of the high demands and complexity of health service organizations.
+Therefore, IOM developed Ten Attributes of a Health Literate Health Care Organization, and WHO-Europe recommended in its Health Literacy – The Solid Facts regular measurement of population and organizational health literacy.

-An international working group on Health Promoting Hospitals and Health Literate Organizations was initiated within Health Promoting Hospitals and Health Services Network (HPH) to develop an international, state of the art self-assessment instrument on organizational health literacy in hospitals.
-The working group is led by the WHO-CC Health Promotion in Hospitals and Health Care at the Austrian Institute of Public Health, Vienna / Austria.
+An international working group on Health Promoting Hospitals and Health Literate Organizations was initiated within the Health Promoting Hospitals and Health Services Network (HPH) to develop a global, state-of-the-art self-assessment instrument on hospital organisational health literacy.
+The WHO-CC Health Promotion in Hospitals and Health Care led the working group at the Austrian Institute of Public Health, Vienna / Austria.

 This new instrument is based on the original Vienna Model of the Health Literate Hospital and instrument, considering growing research and recent developments within the scientific community.
-It is now freely available as International Self-Assessment Tool for Organizational Health Literacy (Responsiveness) of Health Care Organizations (Hospitals).
-The tool offers 8 standards, each segmented in sub-standards and operationalized by a total of more than 150 indicators.
+It is now freely available as an International Self-Assessment Tool for Organizational Health Literacy (Responsiveness) of Health Care Organizations (Hospitals).
+The tool offers eight standards, each segmented into sub-standards and operationalized by more than 150 indicators.
 It comes with a procedure for implementing the self-assessment.

-Next steps planned are translations of the tool into other languages and piloting in different countries.
-All the findings of national piloting will then be collected and analyzed to produce an improved international, generic version of the tool which can then be used for benchmarking among different regions and different health care systems.
-The members of the working group will support adaptation, translation and piloting of this comprehensive tool in various countries and health care contexts.
+Translation, cultural adaptation, and piloting of the comprehensive OHL-Hos tool in various countries and healthcare contexts are being conducted.
+All the findings of national piloting will then be collected and analyzed to produce an improved international, generic version of the tool, which can then be used for benchmarking among different regions and healthcare systems.

 HPH Governance and Policy